 Scientists have a fancy name for your mouth’s ecosystem – they call it the “human oral microbiome.”
 A big part of your mouth’s microbiome is bacteria.

-There are certain types of bacteria that can contribute to dental decay and gum disease.
+Certain types of bacteria can contribute to dental decay and gum disease.

-Streptococcus mutans is the bacteria identified the most with tooth decay, according to the 4th edition of Medical Microbiology.
+Streptococcus Mutans bacteria are identified most with tooth decay, according to the 4th edition of Medical Microbiology.
 It lives in your mouth and feeds on the sugars and starches that you eat and thrives in an acidic mouth.

 Carb-fueled bacteria multiply super-fast and cling to each other, creating a “biofilm” that’s commonly referred to as plaque.
 Bacterial plaque is the primary cause of 90% of all dental disease because bacteria secrete acidic waste products.
-This creates an acidic environment in your mouth that weakens teeth and ultimately leads to decay.
+The bacterial plaque creates an acidic environment in your mouth that weakens teeth and ultimately leads to decay.

 No bacteria is beyond the control of proper tooth brushing, flossing and mouth washing.
 Establishing a daily routine of brushing 2 minutes 2 times a day, flossing, and rinsing with an antiseptic mouthwash like LISTERINE®will remove most forms of bacteria.
 Make sure to brush your tongue, too.

-The oral cavity is a major gateway to the human body.
-Food enters the mouth and is chewed and mixed with saliva on its way to the stomach and intestinal tract.
+The oral cavity is a significant gateway to the human body.
+Food enters the mouth, chewed and mixed with saliva on its way to the stomach and intestinal tract.

 Bacteria in the Air passes through the nose and mouth on the way to the trachea and lungs.